Anduin2017/HSharp/README.md

 >     </body>
 >     </html>

-**HSharp can alse operate other Markup language like XML and XAML**
+**HSharp can also operate other Markup language like XML and XAML**

 ### Deserialize Website
-Just input the website url and get the DOM of it.
+Just input the website URL and get the DOM of it.

     var WebSiteDocument = new HDoc(new Uri("https://www.obisoft.com.cn"));
     Console.WriteLine(WebSiteDocument["html"]["head"]["title"].Children[1]);